cga-harvard/KNN_analysis/README.md

 ## Using OmniSci for weight calculations

+## Introduction

+Initially the calculation of partisan weights was done in R. The application was scaled using parallel processing.
+It took about 10-12 mins to load the data and another 8 minutes to calculate the weights for every 2 billion dataset.
+The idea was to reduce this time using the GPU based processing power of OmniSci.
+To do this, we initially used the CUDF library to upload the data to GPU dataframes and process them on OmniSci server.
+However, loading the data to CUDF is a time consuming process so we decided to calculate the weight directly on GPU database on Omnisci busing Mapdql.
+The data uploads takes about 10-12 minutes which is same as R but the trade-off here is

+## Procedure

 - Log onto SQL Editor on Immerse: http://52.168.111.218:6273/#/sql-editor?_k=zboapp

 - Log on the backend server: ssh -i mapd-azure.pem mapdadmin@52.168.111.218